There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Not necessarily, with the right broker and deposit, you can still get a fair deal.

-The truth: Bad credit car finance is about matching the right person to the right lender, not taking advantage of people in tough situations.
+The truth: Bad credit car finance is about matching the right person to the right finance partner, not taking advantage of people in tough situations.
 A bad credit rating doesn’t mean you have to settle for a bad deal on your new car.

 Final Thoughts